open-telemetry/opentelemetry-specification/specification/logs/bridge-api.md

 **Status**: [Development](../document-status.md)

-This set of API functions will provide the capabalities needed to emit a `LogRecord` as is currently provided by [Events API](./event-api.md).
+This set of API functions will provide the capabilities needed to emit a `LogRecord` as is currently provided by [Events API](./event-api.md).

 ## Optional and required parameters